elucian/bee/syntax/composite.md

 ## Slice

-A slice is a view of references from a range of array elements.
+A slice is a view of references from an array.

 **Syntax:**